Street collections

 The application for a permit must be made in writing no less than one month before the proposed collection.
 Applications are considered in order of receipt but not more than 12 months before the proposed collection date.
 We try to determine applications within 28 days of receiving a full application.
 Where there are grounds which could lead to a refusal, this period is likely to be extended to allow for Licensing and Appeals Sub-Committee to make a decision.
 We will write to you if this is the case.

-Contact us within 28 days if you have not heard from us, to check your application was correctly made and received.
+Contact us within 28 days if you have not heard from us, to check your application was correctly made and received. - On grant of a permitOn receiving your permit it is important for you to consider the following:

 - that you have retained and understood the our street collection regulations controlling your collection;